polywrap/documentation/docs/guides/create-js-plugin.md

 You'll be using [TypeScript](https://www.typescriptlang.org/) to implement your Polywrap plugin.

 :::tip
-In the future, TypeScript will be one of many supported languages for implementing plugins.
-As more Polywrap Clients are released in various languages, implementing plugins in those languages will be supported as well.
+TypeScript will be one of many supported languages for implementing plugins in the future.
+As more Polywrap Clients are released in various languages, implementing plugins in those languages will also be supported.
 :::

 ## **Getting started**

-To get started, use the following command to spin up a project folder for your plugin.
+Use the following command to spin up a project folder for your plugin to get started.

 ```
 npx @web3api/cli create plugin typescript <project-name>
 ```

-Where `<project-name>` is replaced with a custom name of your choosing.
-For example `my-plugin`.
+Where `<project-name>` is replaced with a custom name.
+For example, `my plugin.`

-Once complete, you'll see a new folder appear, named after the custom name you've chosen.
-Please navigate into this new directory (using `cd` for example).
+Once complete, you'll see a new folder appear, named after your chosen custom name.
+Please navigate to this new directory (using `cd,` for example).

 ## **Installation**

-Let's ensure all of your project's dependencies are installed.
-From inside your project's directory, simply run:
+Let's ensure all of you installed the project's dependencies.
+From inside your project's directory, run:

 - `nvm install && nvm use`
 - `yarn`